Four Noble Truths

 The Four Noble Truths contain the essence of the Buddha’s teachings.
 It was these four principles that the Buddha came to understand during his meditation.

-• The truth of suffering
+The truth of suffering

-• The origin of suffering
+The origin of suffering

-• The possibility of a cessation of suffering
+The possibility of a cessation of suffering

-• The path to the cessation of suffering
+The path to the cessation of suffering

 The First of the 4 Noble Truths – Suffering

-The Second of the 4 Noble Truths – The origin of Suffering
+The Second of the 4 Noble Truths – The Origin of Suffering

 The Buddha teaches that the root of all our suffering is craving or misplaced desire.
-Craving is the deep-seated desire that all living beings have for the pleasures of the senses, and for life itself.
+Craving is the deep-seated desire that all living beings have for the pleasures of the senses and for life itself.
 We seek to enjoy good food, entertainment and happy times.
 Yet none of these can give us complete and lasting satisfaction.
 After the meal has been eaten, the beautiful music heard and the pleasant company shared, we are still not content.
 We like to enjoy these pleasures over and over again, and for as long as possible.

-People who desire to own many things can never be fully satisfied too.
+People who desire to own many things can never be fully satisfied either.
 Like children in a toyshop, they crave all the attractive things they see around them.
 But just like children, they soon become dissatisfied with what they already have and they desire still more.
 Sometimes, they can hardly eat or sleep until they get what they want.
 Yet when they succeed in getting what they want, they may still find their happiness short-lived.
 Many will worry about the security of their new possessions.
 Then as is often the case when the new car is scratched or the new gadget breaks down they suffer its loss.
 Sometimes gadgets that are designed to make life easy add to the pressures of life even more.

 When we have obtained something we desire, we may want more and more of it, and so greed arises.
 Because of uncontrolled desire and greed, people will become angry and selfish.
 They will lie, cheat and steal to get what they want.
 These desires can lead to addictions, such as drug taking, smoking, drinking and overeating, all of which lead to suffering and cause mental and physical harm.